leventemo/lvnt/src/content/blog/modes-in-itm.md

 - usually the first part being Mixolydian and the turn being Ionian

-Beside the heptatonic scale above, pentatonic and hexatonic scales also exist.
+Beside the heptatonic scale above, pentatonic and hexatonic scales also exist

 - in correspondence with the heptatonic scale, except the gaps

-### Examples
+### Some examples

 Ionian - 60% of the airs & tunes: